adorsys/open-banking-gateway/docs/architecture/dictionary.md

 UI Application running on the PsuUserAgent and used by the PSU to access the FinTechApi

 ### <a name="TppConsentSessionUI"></a> TppConsentSessionUI
-UI used by PSU to authoraise consent in embedded case.
+UI used by PSU to authorise consent in embedded case.

 ### <a name="AspspConsentSessionUI"></a> AspspConsentSessionUI
 This UI manages the interaction between the PSU and the ASPSP in redirect cases.